robinrodricks/FluentListView/README.md

-How can I change the ordering of groups or rows within a group?[¶](#how-can-i-change-the-ordering-of-groups-or-rows-within-a-group "Permalink to this headline")
+How can I change the ordering of groups or rows within a group?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 > _Your way of ordering groups and the rows within the groups is stupid.
 I want to be able to do it myself._